PURPOSE / SCOPE:

 Pre-Matriculation

-By signing the attestation confirming that students have read and acknowledge compliance with the precepts contained in the ICOM Student Handbook and Academic Bulletin, each applicant to ICOM promises he/she is not currently using, and that he/she will not use while an ICOM student, any products or substances in any manner which are illegal in the state of Idaho.
+By signing the attestation confirming that students have read and acknowledge compliance with the precepts contained in the ICOM College Catalog, each applicant to ICOM promises they are not currently using, and that they will not use while an ICOM student, any products or substances in any manner which are illegal in the state of Idaho.

 Post-Matriculation

 ICOM has no control over the content of third-party background checks, which may include charges of driving under the influence.
 Even expunged records may appear on these checks.
-Background checks revealing prior Offenses, even Offenses which may have been dismissed by the courts, could still result in consequences affecting clinical rotations, acceptance into residency programs, future licensing, specialty board certification, and/or employment opportunities.
+Background checks revealing prior Offenses, even Offenses which the courts may have dismissed, could still result in consequences affecting clinical rotations, acceptance into residency programs, future licensing, specialty board certification, and/or employment opportunities.

 Transcripts